 - Make sure the USB is enabled in BIOS and operating system.

 - Try to unhide the drive with Disk Management or third-party tool.

 USB Device Is Not Accessible

-As you can see from above picture, the Windows prompt says selected USB device is not accessible and the volume does not contain a recognized file system.
-Actually, this could appear after this USB device was attacked by virus or corrupted due to other reasons.
+As you can see from above picture, the Windows prompt says the selected USB device is not accessible and the volume does not contain a recognized file system.
+Actually, this prompt could appear after this USB device was attacked by virus or corrupted due to other reasons.